I dropped my phone: notes on the roundest object in the world

 “Just don't drop it!”

 Once, I was allowed to hold the roundest object in the world.
 It cannot be dropped, because it is the subject of an international project to “solve” the kilogram.
 You see, scientists have a bit of a crisis on their hands.
 Those objects we use to measure the world around us – despite their seeming endurance – have turned out to be too specific, too vulnerable to that very world over time.
-One German metrology lab's goal is to render the kilogram artefacts – upon which all standard measurements of mass are based – irrelevant by securing an infallible theoretical model of the kilogram.
-To this end, metrologists are using a perfect silcon-28 “kilosphere” and counting every atom within it.
+One German metrology lab's goal is to render the kilogram artifacts – upon which all standard measurements of mass are based – irrelevant by securing an infallible theoretical model of the kilogram.
+To this end, metrologists are using a perfect silicon-28 “kilosphere” and counting every atom within it.
 Someday, the kilogram will be nothing more than a number.
 A Platonic ideal of the Earth – once considered perfectly round but since discovered to be a bit too wide around the middle – has been mapped onto this superlatively perfect object in hopes of finally attaining a model precise enough that it does not suffer the limitations of our material world: an object that will transcend realness in order to quantify it.

 “Just don't say you were here.”

 I asked about the “original” kilogram that lives there (the one German metrologists are working to outmode), knowing I wouldn't be allowed near it.
 I find this object beautiful because it is hopelessly flawed.
 The kilogram is so vulnerable that to walk into the vault where it is kept is to change its very definition – even a variation in light exposure can cause its surface to change.
-The gracious woman who took me around, Janet Miles (her surname announced to the imagined chagrin of her metric-minded colleagues), told me that they only open the door to the kilogram's vault once a year, just to check on it.
+The gracious woman who took me around, Janet Miles (her surname pronounced to the imagined chagrin of her metric-minded colleagues), told me that they only open the door to the kilogram's vault once a year, just to check on it.
 I couldn't help imagining a Great-Escape-esque plot turn wherein the artefact would be discovered to have fled through a tunnel it spent the year digging.
 If that has not in fact happened, then it's continuing to gain weight (an ever-so quirky, human quality) in its fortress-void, on its island of solitary confinement.
-Ms. Miles also let me take photos of some of the artefacts, but only if I promised not to show them to anyone.
+Ms. Miles also let me take photos of some of the artifacts, but only if I promised not to show them to anyone.
 The absence of this building on the map, the sensory deprivation of the sequestered kilogram, the photographs that should never be viewed – it's as if I stumbled upon an absurd quest for the erasure of all things real.

 “We never weigh the kilogram.”